IbnuFajar/drawing-selenium-automated/README.md

 You need to have Ruby installed.
 Verify your installation by running ruby -v in a terminal - it should print "ruby 1.9.3" (or higher).

-Need mozila firefox to launch this script.
+Need mozilla firefox to launch this script.

 Installation